 The problem with Airbnb in Hawaii

-Well, this one is going to be controversial.
-I wasn’t going to write a blog post about Airbnb in Hawaii, but I keep answering the same questions, so I thought it was time.
+I wasn’t going to write a blog post about Airbnb in Hawaii, but I kept answering the same questions, so I thought it was time.
 So, what is the problem with Airbnb in Hawaii?

-If people can’t afford to live there and work at places like Target or Starbucks, it affects tourism.
-As of the writing of this blog post (December 2019), there have been huge issues with this affecting the Kona area, but the problem has been around for a while.
+It affects tourism if people can’t afford to live there and work at places like Target or Starbucks.
+As of the writing of this blog post, there have been huge issues with this affecting the Kona area, but the problem has been around for a while.

 What does this have to do with Airbnb?